huyuzhao13/Getting-and-cleaning-data-project/CodeBook.md

         SITTING .The subject was sitting.
         STANDING .The subject was standing.
         LAYING .The subject was laying down.
-For other variables in the "tidy data.csv" file:
+For other variables in the "tidy data.txt" file:
 The other variables come from the accelerometer and gyroscope 3-axial raw signals TimeAccelerometerXYZ and TimeBodyGyroscopeXYZ.
 These time domain signals (prefix 'time' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (TimeBodyAccelerometer-XYZ and TimeGravityAccelerometer-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (TimeBodyAccelerometerJerk-XYZ and TimeBodyGyroscopeJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (TimeBodyAccelerometerMagnitude, TimeGravityAccelerometerMagnitude, TimeBodyAccelerometerJerkMagnitude, TimeBodyGyroscopeMagnitude, TimeBodyGyroscopeJerkMagnitude).